free consultation

 Understanding how long it takes to get a bedsore requires evaluating a resident’s mobility, hydration, nutrition, and whether staff followed proper repositioning schedules.
 When those protocols are ignored, early skin damage can appear within hours and worsen rapidly.

-Several conditions can accelerate pressure injury formation in nursing home residents, and understanding them is critical to evaluating whether neglect occurred.
+Several conditions can accelerate pressure injury formation in nursing home residents, and understanding them is critical to evaluating whether whether nursing home abuse and neglect occurred.
 MedlinePlus notes that certain medical and physical factors place residents at significantly higher risk:

 Consistent repositioning and attentive care can prevent these injuries in most cases, but when those standards are not met, the consequences for vulnerable residents can be severe.